-- 2. The student shall register and secure for all the credits with $CGPA \ge 5$ from II year to IV year B.Tech programme (LES) as per the regulations for the award of B.Tech degree.
+- 2. The student shall register and secure for all the credits with $CGPA \ge 5$ from II year to IV year B.Tech. programme (LES) as per the regulations for the award of B.Tech. degree.
 Out of the total credits secured, the student can avail exemption up to 6 credits, that is, one open elective subject and one professional elective subject or two professional elective subjects for B.Tech programme to improve the performance of the Grade point average. - 3.
-The students, who fail to fulfill the requirement for the award of the degree in six academic years from the year of admission, shall forfeit their seat in B.Tech.
+The students, who fail to fulfil the requirement for the award of the degree in six academic years from the year of admission, shall forfeit their seat in B.Tech.
 However, the student can take two more years for appearing the examinations. - 4.
 The attendance requirements of B. Tech.
-(Regular) shall be applicable to B.Tech (LES).
+(Regular) shall be applicable to B.Tech.
+(LES).

-Sl.No Promotion Conditions to be fulfilled 1 Second year first Regular course of study of second year first semester. semester to second year 2 Second year second (i) Regular course of study of second year second semester to third year first semester. semester (ii) Must have secured at least 27 credits out of 45 credits i.e., 60% of credits up to second year second semester from all the relevant regular and supplementary examinations, whether the student takes those examinations or not.
-3 Third year first semester Regular course of study of third year first semester. to third year second 4 Third year second (i) Regular course of study of third year second semester to fourth year semester. first semester (ii) Must have secured at least 52 credits out of 87 credits i.e., 60% of credits up to third year second semester from all the relevant regular and supplementary examinations, whether the student takes those examinations or not.
-5 Fourth year first Regular course of study of fourth year first semester. semester to fourth year 6 second semester applicable to D. Task 4 year degree course (Degular)
+S. Promotion Conditions to be fulfilled 1 Second year first semester to second year second semester Regular course of study of second year first semester.
+2 Second year second semester to third year first semester (i) Regular course of study of second year second semester. (ii) Must have secured at least 27 credits out of 45 credits i.e., 60% of credits up to second year second semester from all the relevant regular and supplementary examinations, whether the student takes those examinations or not.
+3 Third year first semester to third year second semester Regular course of study of third year first semester.
+4 Third year second semester to fourth year first semester (i) Regular course of study of third year second semester. (ii) Must have secured at least 52 credits out of 87 credits i.e., 60% of credits up to third year second semester from all the relevant regular and supplementary examinations, whether the student takes those examinations or not.
+5 Fourth year first semester to fourth year second semester Regular course of study of fourth year first semester.